 Our suggestion

-It’s also worth noting that both platforms are largely focused on document preparation, which is wholly different from tools like PandaDoc, which offers from-scratch document creation through our in-house document editor.
+Notably, both platforms are largely focused on document preparation, which is wholly different from tools like PandaDoc, which offers from-scratch document creation through our in-house document editor.

-Document creation and layout
+Document preparation and formatting

 We took a close look at the document preparation process for both DocuSign and Authentisign when creating this article.